Knife Sterilizing - Pitfalls and traps - water and energy saving solutions.

 Steam heated

-Steam or hot water from a external boiler may be used.
-This method may be the largest culprit of water wastage and the reasons will soon become obvious.
-As the steam enters the sterilizer it immediately starts to cool, and since the hottest it can be when entering the sterilizer is 100 degrees it it only a relatively short period of time before it is below 85 degrees, to again get it above 85 degrees more steam is needed to bring it back above 85, this results in a constant flow of steam, dependent on the ambient temperature and usage this amount of water that is being used can be astronomical.
+As the steam enters the sterilizer it immediately starts to cool, and since the hottest it can be when entering the sterilizer is 100 degrees it is only a relatively short period of time before it is below 85 degrees.
+To again get it above 85 degrees more steam is needed to bring it back above 85, this results in a constant flow of steam, dependent on the ambient temperature and usage this amount of water that is being used can be astronomical.

 Electric element heated